connkat/bridge/start-here.md

 Junior jobs right now are largely landed through a referral at the start.
 If you are cold applying to a linkedin or indeed post alongside 750+ others, it is going to be very difficult to stand out without a referral to get you into that first round.
 (Check out this bucket)[buckets/bucket-1/networking.md] to understand more about how to create a plan that will help you maximize your time.

 ### Bucket 2: Projects
 All grads need to have projects on their resume if they want to be considered for a junior developer role.
-Coming up with ideas, hosting, building MVPs, scope, and techstack are all things that you will decide--(this bucket)[buckets/bucket-2/projects.md] will be a guide to help you get started on figuring out how to even start.
+Coming up with ideas, hosting, building MVPs, scope, and techstack are all things that you will decide--[this bucket](buckets/bucket-2/projects.md) will be a guide to help you get started on figuring out how to even start.

 ### Bucket 3: Code Practice
 This is a much-dreaded bucket, and I can admit that I hid from it for a long time.
 While going through leetcode examples can be soul-sucking, I have some advice that helped me go from writing sub-par repetitive code to upgrading my syntax and language knowledge, just through using leetcode and hackerrank a bit differently than expected.
 Don't believe me?
-(Check out Bucket #3)[buckets/bucket-3/code-practice.md] to see for yourself.
+[Check out Bucket #3](buckets/bucket-3/code-practice.md) to see for yourself.

 ## Get into the right mindset
 Before you learned to code, I could safely bet that in your previous job, you were barely incorrect.
 If you worked as a server, you probably had no problems taking orders, assisting guests, or working with the kitchen.
 But when you start coding, by default you will be incorrect 9/10 times before you get it right.
 You need to get into the mindset of a toddler.
 When a toddler is learning to speak, they might call `an apple`, `a banana`.
 You would correct them and no one would think anything of it, because that is how you learn.
 As adults, it is very hard to accept when we are wrong, because we are used to being fairly consistently correct in our daily lives.